russel-tagaca/Crime-Predicting-Tool/README.md

 This is called validated data, since it is present data.

 Example:
-Prediction data comes from information from a csv file that contains data from 2015-2017.
+Prediction data comes from information from a csv file that contains data from October 2015-2017.
-Validated data comes from information from a csv file that contains data from 2018.
+Validated data comes from information from a csv file that contains data from October 2018.
 We take these 2 datasets and compare them to each other to see how accurate our prediction data set is from actual validated data.

 Models used: Naive Bayes, K-Nearest Neighbors (KNN), Decision Tree